spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/shape-analysis/normalizing-morphometrics-compressions/generating-necessary-inputs.rst

    fsleyes t2_compressed.nii.gz &

-2. Look at the clinical data provided with compression information to know at which level the compression(s) are located.
+2. If clinical data with information about compression level(s) is available, look at it to determine how many compressions a subject has and at which levels the compressions are located.
 3. Locate the compression in the sagittal view.

 .. figure:: https://raw.githubusercontent.com/spinalcordtoolbox/doc-figures/sb/4158-add-tutorial-sct-compute-compression/spinalcord-compresssion-norm/localizing_compression_sag.png